-When multiple-teams use the same slaves, they usually share access to them.
-As mentioned above, care must be taken to clean up slave nodes after executing jobs.
+When multiple-teams use the same agents, they usually share access to them.
+As mentioned above, care must be taken to clean up agent nodes after executing jobs.

 Securing access for sensitive jobs or data in the workspace is a challenge.

-Like any software application, a single Jenkins master can only support so many builds and job configurations.
+Like any software application, a single Jenkins controller can only support so many builds and job configurations.

 While determining an actual maximum configuration is heavily environment-specific (available system resources, number and nature of jobs, etc.), Jenkins tends to perform best with no more than 100-150 active, configured executors.